Be honest with me for a minute. Are you actually marketing your dental practice? Or are you operating under more of a wait and hope type of approach?

 #4 Make contact

-Now that you have their email, put them into your drip campaign and track your success.
+Either way, make sure you get the main point of contact’s email address and put them into your drip campaign and track your success.

 #5 Other ways to market to small businesses